zhengtaocui/bmi-sine-fortran/README.md

 # bmi-sine-fortran
-A minimal BMI Fortran model using the Sine function
+A minimal BMI Fortran model using the Sine function to explore Fortran BMI serialization approaches.

 It dependents on the bmi-fortran and msgpack-c library.

-Here, we explored 4 approaches to implement a model serialiser for BMI Fortran models.
-Each approach has its own pros and cons.
-A testing code is also included to test these approaches using the mimial dummy
-Fortran BMI model.
-Here are the 4 approaches,
+Here, we explored 4 methods to implement a model serialiser for BMI Fortran models.
+Each method will be evaluated based on its own pros and cons.
+A testing case for each method is also included to test these approaches using the mimial dummy Fortran BMI model.
+Here is a brief description of these 4 methods,

-Approach 1: Using Fortran and msgpack-c for serialization/deserialiation of the model states.
-Testing program is also in Fortran.
-C language is only used when calling msgpack-c procedures.
+Method 1: Using codes in Fortran language and msgpack-c library to serialize and deserialize the model states.
+The application program program should also use Fortran.
+C language is only used when the Fortran serializer/deserializer interacts with msgpack-c APIs.

-Approach 2: Using Fortran and msgpack-c for serialization/deserialization of the model states, but created C wrappers using ISO C binding for those Fortran serialization/deserialization codes, such the they can be used by C/C++ framework code.
-The testing code is in C language.
+Method 2: Using codes in Fortran language and msgpack-c library to serialize/deserialize the model states.
+C wrappers functions using ISO C binding were developed for those Fortran serialization/deserialization codes.
+Thereforre, the serialization/deserialization codes developed in Fortran can be utialized by C/C++ framework code.
+A test case developed in C language is incldued to demonstrate how these ISO C Binding APIs can be used in the NextGen framework.

-Approach 3: Using C language for serialization/deserialization of the Fortran model states.
-The Fortran BMI ISO C binding codes are needed by the C serializer to run, get and set Fortran model.
-The testing code is in C.
+Method 3: Using codes in C language to serialize/deserialize the Fortran model states.
+ISO C binding codes for Fortran BMI are needed by the C serializer/deserializer to run the Fortran, get and set model properties.
+A test case using C language was included.

-Approach 4: Using the C serialization/deserialization code created for the CFE model at https://github.com/NOAA-OWP/cfe.git/test_serialize/serialize_state.c to serialize/deserialize the Fortran model states.
-C wrappers for the BMI ISO C binding codes are used to create the compatiable C BMI struct object for CFE.
-The testing code is in C.
+Method 4: This method combine the C serialization/deserialization code developed for the C CFE model at https://github.com/NOAA-OWP/cfe.git/test_serialize/serialize_state.c with the serialization code developed in Method 3.
+Therefore, both C and Fortran BMI models can use the same serialization/deserialization codes developed in this approach.
+For this method to work, C wrapper codes for the BMI ISO C binding codes are necessary to create compatiable C BMI struct objects between C and Fortran models.
+The test case is programed in C language.

 Explaination of directories structures: